-Quadrivalent IIV in South Africa was first introduced in private sector in 2020 and from 2021 it will be available in public and private sector.
+Quadrivalent IIV in South Africa was first introduced in the private sector in 2020 and from 2021 it has been available in the private and public sector, although limited doses are available in the latter.
 Quadrivalent IIV differs from trivalent IIV in that it provides active immunisation against four influenza virus strains (two A subtypes and two B lineages) compared to trivalent IIV which contains two A subtypes (influenza A(H1N1) and influenza A(H3N2) and a single B lineage (either B Victoria or Yamagata lineage).
 As influenza B is relatively more common in children than older age groups, the main clinical advantage of quadrivalent vaccines is in childhood.
-Some studies have suggested that the group who will most benefit from the additional influenza B lineage contained in QIV are individuals without pre-vaccination immunity to the lineage not contained in the TIV.
-Solidren are more likely than adults to lack this prevaccination immunity because they will likely have had fewer preceding influenza infections.
+[47, 48] Some studies have suggested that the group who will most benefit from the additional influenza B lineage contained in QIV are individuals without pre-vaccination immunity to the lineage not contained in the TIV.
+[49] Children are more likely than adults to lack this pre-vaccination immunity because they will likely have had fewer preceding influenza infections.
 There is likely also some benefit from using quadrivalent IIV in healthcare workers and at risk adults, including pregnant women.
+However, similar to other countries, we have not detected influenza B Yamagata from our surveillance programs since 2020 and this may have implications for vaccination recommendations in future.